Mark-to-Market with Short Puts

 Form a new entity, transfer the securities into the newly formed entity and make a MTM election for the newly formed entity by the 15th day of the third month the newly formed entity is in existence

-Request a private letter ruling (PLR) from the IRS - not advisable
+Request a private letter ruling (PLR) from the IRS - very expensive and probably unsuccessful

 So what does the election actually state?
 Here is some sample language: